Jonnycake/jonnycake.github.io/_projects/SimpleSite.md

 ---
 ### Background

-This was my first, and longest, project.
-The initial goal was to make a social media platform, but it ended up just turning into a CMS and pseudo-framework.
+This was my first, and longest, recorded project.
+The initial goal was to make a social media platform, but it ended up just turning into a CMS and pseudo- framework.
 For a while this was what powered my personal website.

+_NOTE: Start date estimated - I do not have an exact date besides ~3 years before the initial commit_

 ### Features